-In Thailand, you can say “hello” in more ways than you can imagine.
+In Thailand, you can greet others in more ways than you can imagine.
 Of course, performing a “Wai” and saying “Sawasdee” might be the first thing that crosses your mind.
-But do the Thai really say “hi” like that?
+But is hello in Thai really like that?

-Traditionally, Thai people say “Sawasdee” (สวัสดี) to greet each other.
+Traditionally, Thai people say “Sawasdee” to greet each other.
+Women say Sawasdee ka and men say Sawasdee krab.
 They say this as they perform a salutation gesture called “Wai.”
-However, in reality, only a handful of people say “Sawasdee.”
-The locals opt for an abbreviated and friendly version of the term that reads “Wasdee” (หวัดดี).
+However, in reality, not many people say “Sawasdee.”
+The locals opt for an abbreviated and friendly version of the term that reads “Wasdee.”

 As mentioned, the traditional Thai greeting term is “Sawasdee” (สวัสดี).